Pellet stoves are promoted as a cleaner burning option. However, they are still significantly more polluting than a non-wood-burning form of heat.

 More emissions testing issues

-Pellet quality impurities
+Pellet impurities

 Some pellet samples in their study had “unusually high concentrations of several heavy metals, including arsenic, copper and chromium.”
 It was assumed that this was due to the use of recycled preservative-treated and painted waste wood.
 Their analysis found a wide range of results, with many samples “higher than the ‘normal’ benchmark value.”
 Some samples had levels of heavy metals 4 to 7 times higher than the next highest sample.

-Toxic PAHs in pellet ashes
+Toxins in pellet ashes

 It has also been found that ash from pellet stoves contains polycyclic aromatic hydrocarbons (PAHs).
 An Italian study noted, for example, that ash is often used as a soil amendment, and recommended that ash from pellet stoves not be used on plants destined for human and animal food due to toxicity concerns.